AI-Assisted Legacy Migration: Lessons Learned

 What AI Consistently Fails At

 Maintaining consistency - Across multiple files, AI drifts.
 File 1 uses one pattern.
 File 5 uses a different pattern.
 File 10 invents a third pattern.
-You have to catch this.
+You have to catch that.

 Managing its own context - After 60% context usage, quality collapses.
-The AI doesn't know this.
-It will continue confidently generating garbage.
+AI doesn't know this.
+It will keep generating garbage confidently.

 Refactoring without breaking things - Ask AI to "improve" code and watch it create technical debt at impressive speed.
 It will add abstractions you don't need and remove patterns you depend on.